orange-cloudfoundry/custom_exporter/README.md

 This project is aimed to retrieve specific metrics that can't be found in dedicated exporters.

+## Concepts
 This exporter work with a dedicated config’s file that’s contain all needed metrics.

-Each dedicated metrics will use a collector to access to data and custom commands to be run into this collector.
-This dedicated commands (list) must in final result expose data to be parsed to extract: a mandatory float value and an optional list of tags (strings: labels & value)
+Each dedicated metrics will use a collector to access to data and a custom commands list that's will be run into this collector.
+The final command must expose a ready to be parsed result set to extract metric value and tags value.
+A mapping config allows to specify the tags included otherwise, only last data on each row or record will be extract.

-A collector is define by his type (bash, mysql ...) and his credentials (data source name, user, password, uri ...).
-Each type of collector could use his own config option.
+A collector is define by his name and include the type (bash, mysql ...) and credential (data source name, user, password, uri ...).

-The dedicated metrics are exposed with a prefix "custom" and the name of the dedicated metrics into the config file.
+The dedicated metrics are exposed with a prefix "custom" and the name of this metrics extract from the config file.

 ## How it's work
 The main process will load the config file and will register a dedicated collector into Prometheus client framework for each metrics.
 Each metric is composed of a collector helper who's include a specific type collector defined into the config file